Roy Finlay: First World War

 Finlay had been attending Army camp for two weeks every year as a reservist for the King's Colonials since 1903.
 In 1911, the regiment became King Edward's Horse and in 1913, Finlay was placed on the reserve's list and received orders to hold himself in readiness in August 1914.
 The Phyllis Court Club was only eight years old when Finlay was compelled to wind down activities, handing over the day-to-day running of the Club in 1914 to the care of his sister Mimi Burke in Shiplake (photograph right) and a skeleton administrative staff at Henley composed mostly of women.
 In November, Finlay was assigned to the Western Front and, ill-prepared as he was for action, he adapted fast.
 By January 1915, he was held back behind the lines as a cavalry officer, training for a long-awaited big assault.
 There was talk of the Regiment being transferred to Egypt, which Finlay favoured over a promotion in Kitchener's Army in the trenches, but it wasn't long before he joined his brother Alan back in the trenches at Ypres.

 Such was Finlay's devotion to Phyllis Court that he managed the Club remotely throughout the war.
 In 1916, he returned to England ferrying fresh troops across the channel to France in a series of "torpedo runs" and in 1917, when the Regiment disbanded, transferred to the General Staff in Norfolk as a temporary captain in the 1st Mounted Division of the Norfolk home guard, making it much easier for him to direct affairs at Henley.
 In 1918, however, he returned to the Front working with intelligence in support of Edmund Ironside attached to Kitchener's Army as part of the 11th Battalion of the Essex Regiment.
-Finlay's concerns about joining Kitchener's Army were realised when on the 14th September during the Hundred Days Offensive on the Hindenberg Line, burnt from a gas shell explosion and suffering from chlorine inhalation as well as temporary blindness, he was transferred back to England to see out the rest of the War recovering from his injuries.
+Finlay's concerns about joining Kitchener's Army were realised when on 14 September during the Hundred Days Offensive on the Hindenberg Line, burnt from a gas shell explosion and suffering from chlorine inhalation as well as temporary blindness, he was transferred back to England to see out the rest of the War recovering from his injuries.
 He continued to conduct meetings for the administration of Phyllis Court from his hospital bed until he was released from hospital and the Armistice was signed.
 Finlay was able to return to Henley the following month.